 I wanted to check out what was going on with the pines and I found a hike that looked great.
 The "Pines to Peaks" trailhead was only 10 minutes from Boulder, which is only about 35 minutes away from our house.
-I decided to make "a day" of this pine forest pilgrimage, so we did some cooking before we left.
-I made a Cold Soba Noodle Salad with Summer Vegetables (delicious) and I brought along some honeydew carpaccio for dessert (watermelon wedges for the boys).
-Perfect!
+I decided to make a day of this pine forest pilgrimage, so we did some cooking before we left.
+I made a Cold Soba Noodle Salad with Summer Vegetables (delicious) and I brought along some honeydew carpaccio for dessert.
+It was perfect.

 Now I can fight off a street pigeon, but a mountain lion?
 I don't think so.
 I picked up some rocks and put them in Otis's hiking bucket...just in case.